Where to practise Tàijíjiàn?

 Where to buy fencing gear?

-- We buy our swords from Dragon sport.
-Their rigid Taiji Straight Sword is quite a good value, with a reasonable weight and appropriate balance.
+- If your are on a budget though, the rigid Taiji Straight Swords from Dragon sport. could make a good compromise, with a reasonable weight and quite an appropriate balance.
 Beware!!!
 Those blades have very thin edges and a sharp point; they are quite dangerous if wielded heedlessly.
 Use them with great caution and at your own risks.

 - Fencing masks and gloves can be purchased from Faits d'armes or The Knight Shop.
 Note that The Knight Shop also sells plastic swords for Historical European Martial Arts.
 These are definitely not Chinese swords, but, after some modifications, their single-hand sword should be suitable for free sparring but the plastic blades are slippery and have rounded edges that make it difficult to feel blade contact.